Divorce and Financial Settlement Solicitors

 Our divorce and financial settlements services

 We can start and progress your divorce at the same time as negotiating your financial settlement.
-Whether you need to initiate divorce proceedings or respond to divorce proceedings started by your spouse, we can guide you through every stage of the process, helping your divorce to go ahead faster and with less stress.
+You may be making an application with your spouse (a ‘joint application’) or applying for a divorce by yourself (a ‘sole application’).
+Either way, our divorce solicitors can guide you through every stage of the process, helping your divorce to go ahead faster and with less stress.

 We have strong expertise in negotiating financial settlements, as well as using options such as mediation to achieve a voluntary agreement on separating your finances.
 However, we also have strong court experience, so where necessary, we can provide the robust representation you need to get a fair outcome in court.